eugenekolo/EC504/docs/PlaylistAlgos.md

 ### Frontend

 We utilized HTML, CSS, and javascript to handle client side operations.
 Our HTML and CSS present a responsive layout for the user with the help of Twitter’s Bootstrap.
-Our javascript primarily used jQuery libraries to perform AJAX requests to the backend.
+Our javascript code primarily used jQuery libraries to perform AJAX requests to the backend.
 These requests enabled our web app to respond real-time to user input.

 ### AJAX Requests